ianuj4231/ianuj4231_roomloop_assignment/README.md

 Import this file into Postman after starting the FastAPI server to run the API requests locally.

-Have also included a simulate_concurrency.py file that spawn  2 threads/2 users  hit same create booking or create recurring endpoint at same time. this is when 2 people try to book same time range at same time. below screenshot terminal outputs are a proof of properly handling concurrency scenario (high no of conflicting writes with overlapping timings).
+Have also included a simulate_concurrency.py file that spawn  2 threads/2 users  hit same create booking or create recurring endpoint at same time. this is when 2 people try to book same time range at same time. below screenshot terminal outputs are a proof of properly handling concurrency scenario (high no of conflicting writes along with trying to book overlapping time-ranges).

 <img width="1920" height="1080" alt="Screenshot (545)" src="https://github.com/user-attachments/assets/f916ac40-b016-4dfe-9fce-31e793bb6314" />